camunda/camunda-docs-manual/content/user-guide/security.md

 ## Security Acceptance and Maintenance

-### Automatic Virus Scans

-An automatic virus scan is part of our release process.
-Its catalogs are up to date and it is used to scan the release distributions our users can download.
-In addition automatic virus scans are being performed on our core infrastructure components.

 ### Acceptance
 The software shall not be considered accepted until the security review is completed and all security issues have been assigned to a remediation plan.
+The security review is part of the Regression Testing.

 ### Automatic Regression Testing
 For a release to be accepted, several automated regression tests have to be passed.
 Testing the security relevant aspects of the software is part of this regression test.